 Lottery machine bonds ensure that the lotto is fair for everyone and that all relevant lottery regulations are being followed by the seller.
-Failure to adhere to applicable regulations or failure to pay taxes are the most common reasons why a claim could be made by the state.
+Failure to adhere to applicable regulations or failure to pay taxes is the most common reason why a claim could be made by the state.

 Sellers are also required to allocate and maintain a certain amount of funds to be able to pay lottery winners, up to a certain amount.
 If a consumer cannot cash in on a lotto ticket within that amount, due to the seller not having allocated funds, then the consumer can report this to the state’s lottery commission.
 The state can them make a claim on the bond for full payment.

 Sellers are also required to pay certain taxes on lottery sales.
 Failure to do so can result in claims being filed by your state.

 The total cost of a bond depends on a company’s or individual’s credit profile, business strength, and the total bond amount required by your state.